-Figure 2: Renderings of the Tooth dataset: a) original uniform dataset; b) reconstruction from 2,110,259 nonuniform points using our method.
-The resolution of reconstruction is selected the same as in the original 256x256x160.
-The RMS error is 0.19 at the input points, and 0.18 at the entire uniform volume. c) Reconstruction from the same set of input points using RBFs proposed in [14].
-The RMS error is 1.26 at input points, and 2.87 for the entire volume, d) Reconstruction from the same set of input points using EBFs as proposed in [13].
-The RMS error is 0.76 at input points, and 2.45 at the entire uniform volume the RMS error to the percentages of $e^{(0)}$ and $e^{(1)}$ , justifying to keep only 20% of the error coefficients in each level.
+Figure 2: Renderings of the Tooth dataset: a) original uniform dataset, b) reconstruction from 2,110,259 non-uniform points using our method.
+The resolution of reconstruction is selected to be the same as in the original 256x256x160 dataset.
+The RMS error is 0.19 at the input points, and 0.18 at the entire uniform volume, c) reconstruction from the same set of input points using RBFs proposed in [JWH04].
+The RMS error is 1.26 at input points, and 2.87 for the entire volume, and d) reconstruction from the same set of input points using EBFs as proposed in [JBL06].
+The RMS error is 0.76 at input points, and 2.45 at the entire uniform volume.